Outreach

 Eases the plight of low-income residents in the Fairfax, Virginia area.
 It draws volunteers from local faith-based groups, community organizations, local businesses, schools, and universities.
 Holy Comforter helps stock the emergency food pantry by collecting, sorting, and delivering grocery items on a weekly basis.

-CHO – Committee for Helping Others:
+CHO – Committee for Helping Others

 A Vienna-based mission comprised of members of most of Vienna’s churches and synagogues as well as civic groups.
 CHO helps people in need of food, clothing, shelter, and transportation.
 The Committee collects, stores and distributes food, clothing, and household items at several sites in Vienna.

-FACETS – Fairfax Area Christian Emergency and Transitional Services:
+FACETS – Fairfax Area Christian Emergency and Transitional Services

 Provides emergency intervention and educational programs for homeless and low-income people in Fairfax County.
 It responds to individual need and offers numerous volunteer opportunities.
-Holy Comforter prepares and delivers meals on the second Sunday afternoon of the month.
+Learn more about FACETS.

-Hypothermia Prevention Shelter:
+Hypothermia Prevention Shelter

-Holy Comfort Boxes:
+Holy Comfort Boxes

-LAMB Center:
+LAMB Center

 Based in Fairfax and supported by a consortium of interdenominational churches, the LAMB Center operates as a daytime drop-in site for homeless and needy people.
 Volunteers are always needed to meet ministry and client needs.